openstack/nova/doc/source/code-review.rst

 Microversion API
 ================

-* If an new microversion API is added, the following needs to happen:
+If a new microversion API is added, the following needs to happen:

 * A new patch for the microversion API change in python-novaclient side should be submitted.
+* If the microversion changes the response schema, a new schema and test for the microversion must be added to Tempest.
+The microversion change in Nova should not be merged until the Tempest test is submitted and at least passing; it does not need to be merged yet as long as it is testing the Nova change via Depends-On.
+The Nova microversion change commit message should reference the Change-Id of the Tempest test for reviewers to identify it.

 Release Notes
 =============